danmacnaughtan/baby-monitor/README.md

 mkdir /usr/share/ca-certificates/local
 ```

-Copy `selfsigned.crt` to this directory on your RaspberryPi, then reconfigure the
+Copy `selfsigned.crt` to this directory on your Raspberry Pi, then reconfigure the
 `ca-certificates` package:

 ```bash